Everything you need to know about the third and final season of Netflix Tour de France: Unchained

 Who's involved?

 It was originally understood that eight teams had given exclusive access to Netflix camera crews for the series.
-These were: AG2R Citroën, Alpecin-Deceuninck, Bora-Hansgrohe, EF Education-EasyPost, Groupama-FDJ, Ineos Grenadiers, Jumbo-Visma and Soudal Quick-Step.
+These were, at the time: AG2R Citroën, Alpecin-Deceuninck, Bora-Hansgrohe, EF Education-EasyPost, Groupama-FDJ, Ineos Grenadiers, Jumbo-Visma and Soudal Quick-Step.

-Netflix’s Tour de France: Unchained's second season also includes Tadej Pogačar of UAE Team Emirates and Mark Cavendish of Astana-Qazaqstan.
-The UAE team are featured quite heavily, in an update from the first season.
+Netflix’s Tour de France: Unchained's second season also included Tadej Pogačar of UAE Team Emirates and Mark Cavendish of Astana-Qazaqstan.
+The UAE team are featured quite heavily, in an update from the first season, and reflecting Pogačar's stature now.

 As part of the series, the teams’ managers have undergone sit-down interviews, much like those in the F1: Drive to Survive episodes.
 These include Groupama-FDJ's Marc Madiot and EF Education-EasyPost's Jonathan Vaughters.